Race & All Mountain Handbooks

 Many racers use a separate set of poles for GS and other speed events.
 These poles are contoured to fit around the profile of the racer’s body when in a tuck position and are meant to reduce drag.
 Entry-level skiers need not work about this, but it is convenient not to have to remove pole guards from poles when switching disciplines.
 In addition, GS poles are generally used in a longer length to help with a better push out of the start gate.

 Helmet – Probably the most important piece of body protection equipment is the helmet.
 Helmets are required for all Bear Valley team participation, but there are a few requirements for helmets used by the race team.
 Race helmets must be full coverage helmets with rigid, not soft, sides.
+Helmets must bear a CE mark and conform to recognized and appropriate standards such as CEH.Din1077, ASTM F2040, SNELL S98 or RS98 and be marked as such.
 Helmet face guards are required for SL races, so make sure your racers can accommodate the optional face guard.

 Goggles- Goggles should be a good fit with the helmet and have a good-quality lens.